jigish/slate/README.md

 * A Better Application Switcher: `switch`

-    **Note:** If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!
+    If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!

     Example:

         bind tab:cmd switch

     Will disable the default Mac OS X Application switcher and bind the keystroke cmd-tab to a better application switcher.

+     **Note:** There are *tons* of config options to tweak this.

 ### The `source` Directive ###